-As any keen golfer will tell you, problems with the feet can impede timing and balance to the point where it affects performance.
-So, playing is painful on your feet, you need to find out why.
-Start with the quality of your footwear.
+Any golf professional will tell you that problems with the feet, even a painful corn or callus, can impede timing and balance to the point where it affects the scorecard at the end of the day.
+So, if a round of golf is painful on the feet, you need to find out why.

 The importance of footwear

-Finally, remember – if you get injured, participation is no substitute for rehabilitation.
+And remember – if you get injured, participation is no substitute for rehabilitation.
+Injured body parts must be thoroughly treated and rehabilitated to meet the full demands of golf or any other sport.
 If you are injured, your return should be gradual.
 As much as you may want to get back to your game, take it slowly.